thebigfilecom/thebigfile-com-dev/submodules/sdk/docs/concepts/pull-dependencies.md

 We don't want to encourage including binary files in version control.

-On the Internet Computer, every canister only has one latest version running on mainnet.
+On the BigFile, every canister only has one latest version running on mainnet.
 Service consumers should integrate with that latest version.

 So `dfx deps pull` always gets the latest dependencies instead of locking on a particular run.